-This installment of The Five Count featured an exclusive interview with Will Turpin.
-Will is best known as the bassist for the band Collective Soul.
-Known for hits like Shine, December, and Heavy, Collective Soul has sold millions of albums over a career spanning more than 25 years.
-During the show he discussed the early success of Collective Soul, his memories of performing at Woodstock ’94 and Woodstock ’99, and the new Collective Soul album Blood.
-Get your copy today!
+This installment of The Five Count featured an exclusive interview with musician Joe Bouchard.
+Joe is best known as the former bassist for the band Blue Öyster Cult.
+Known for hits like (Don’t Fear) The Reaper, Burnin’ for You and Godzilla, Blue Öyster Cult has been making music for more than 50 years.
+During the show he discussed the longevity of Blue Öyster Cult, his memories of touring with Black Sabbath in 1980, and his new solo album Strange Legends.
+Get your copy now!

 During the rest of the show we talked about which films should make a return to the theaters during the COVID-19 shutdown, Ton bragged about his new grill, and we discussed our plans for a memorial show when one of us dies.
 It could be any day now!

 This “16-year anniversary” edition of The Five Count featured an exclusive interview with David Coverdale.
 David is best known as the founder and singer for the band Whitesnake.
 Known for hits like Fool for Your Loving, Here I Go Again and Still of the Night, Whitesnake has been releasing albums for more than 40 years.
 During the show he discussed the 35th anniversary of Whitesnake’s Slide It In album, what touring might be like going forward in today’s climate, and the new Whitesnake album The Rock Album.
 Get your copy now!

 During the rest of the show we looked back on the last 16 years, read a letter we received from Bill Gates, Ton reminisced about sunbathing with his aunts in the late ‘80s, and we played some of our favorite anniversary songs.
 Here’s to another 16 years!